weiwzhang/updates/updates/Yue-Weekly-Updates.md

 - **Past week:** Rewrote local variance calculation using Cython and scipy.LowLevelCallable.
 Decreased the percentage of the runtime occupied from around 55%~60% to 20%~25%.
 Decreased total runtime for 120 iterations on a ~300x400 image from ~6s to ~3s.
 - **Got stuck on:** Used profiling after speeding up local variance calculations and found that calculating precision of gradiant now takes up the most time.
 Not sure how to optimize.
 - **Coming week:** Research ways to optimize precision of gradient.

+## 04-14-2017
+- **Past week:** Modified cython code and python code with the help of Stefan to further speed up local variance calculation.
+Rewrote precision of gradient calculation in cython to decrease runtime.
+- **Got stuck on:** Some matrix calculations are still a little slow.
+- **Coming week:** Clean up and rewrite entire code in cython.